Complexity of Fermionic Dissipative Interactions and Applications to Quantum Computing

-As a physical system of interest, we consider a fermionic many-body problem where $N\leq L$ spinless fermions initially occupy $L$ available levels (modes).
-Such systems are commonly described by the second quantization method, which expresses any operator, including the Hamiltonian and Lindblad operators, in terms of fermionic Fock operators $c^\dag_n$ and $c_n$, $n \in \{0,1,\ldots L-1\}$.
+As a physical system of interest, we consider a fermionic many-body problem where $N\leq L$ spinless fermions initially occupy $L$ available levels.
+Such systems are commonly described by the second quantization method, which expresses any operator, including the Hamiltonian and Lindblad jump operators, in terms of fermionic Fock operators $c^\dag_n$ and $c_n$, $n \in \{0,1,\ldots L-1\}$.
 Fock operators create and annihilate a single fermion in a particular mode and satisfy the canonical commutation relations $\{c_n,c_m\}=0$, $\{c^\dag_n,c_m\}=\delta_{nm}$.
 Though the conventional fermion operators are suitable in most physical problems, in the absence of fermion number conservation it is convenient to use the $2L$ Hermitian Majorana fermion operators $\gamma_{2n} = c_n+c^\dag_n$ and $\gamma_{2n+1} = -i(c_n-c^\dag_n)$, due to their simple anticommutation relations $\{\gamma_i,\gamma_j\} = 2\delta_{ij}$, $i,j\in \{0,1,\dots,2L-1\}$.
-We consider the most general form of a noninteracting Hamiltonian \cite{colpa1979diagonalisation} \be H(t) = \frac i2 \sum_{i,j=0}^{2L-1} \alpha_{ij}(t)\gamma_{i}\gamma_j+\sum_{i=0}^{2L-1} \beta_i(t)\gamma_i, \ee where $\alpha(t)$ is a real-valued antisymmetric $2L\times 2L$ matrix and $\beta(t)$ is a real $2L$ vector.
-We assume that the magnitude of all entries of $\alpha(t)$ and $\beta(t)$ and their time derivatives scale at most polynomially with system size.
+We consider the most general form of a noninteracting Hamiltonian \cite{colpa1979diagonalisation} \be H(t) = \frac i2 \sum_{i,j=0}^{2L-1} \alpha_{ij}(t)\gamma_{i}\gamma_j+\sum_{i=0}^{2L-1} \beta_i(t)\gamma_i, \ee where $a_k(t)$ are antisymmetric $2L\times 2L$ matrices, $b_k(t)$ are $2L$ vectors, and $d_k(t)$ are numbers; all the parameters are complex-valued in general.We assume that the magnitude of all entries of $\alpha(t)$ and $\beta(t)$ and their time derivatives scale at most polynomially with system size.